hydropony/junction2025_googlecloud/Docs/MVP_Plan_Valio_Aimo_Delivery_Reliability_AI.md

 ### 3) Build Substitution Recommendation Logic (3–4 hours)

 - Parse the product JSON into a structured catalog.
-Group by category and similar attributes; generate a mapping `{product → [sub1, sub2, sub3]}`.
+Group by category and similar attributes; ge nerate a mapping `{product → [sub1, sub2, sub3]}`.
 - Implement a function to get top-N substitutes via text similarity (name/description) and category; filter by availability likelihood (based on stock/purchases).
 - Test with examples (e.g., “Valio whole milk 1L” → similar milk substitute).
 Prepare reusable suggestion sentences for the agent/messages.